Help Center

 What is CalibRank?

-CalibRank is an AI-powered debate platform where your arguments are scored on clarity, evidence, logic, and originality.
+CalibRank is an AI-powered debate platform where your arguments are scored on logic, evidence, originality, and clarity.
 The best reasoning wins — not the loudest voice.

 How does AI scoring work?